h-rica/zcatalyst-cli-plugin-react/QUICK-START-DEPLOY.md

 ```

 ### "Package name too similar"
-- The scoped package `@hr/zcatalyst-cli-plugin-react` should be unique
+- The scoped package `@hrica/zcatalyst-cli-plugin-react` should be unique
-- Verify the scope `@hr` is available to you
+- Verify the scope `@hrica` is available to you

 ## Important Notes